jdsanch8/CSE360Team15/Code/Readme.txt

 Fence - Decreases the thief’s chance of stealing wood, stone, or food cost - stone:2 wood:5

-Well - Deduces the amount of food lost per turn from 3 to 2 cost - stone:5 wood:2
+Well - Reduces the amount of food lost per turn from 3 to 2 cost - stone:5 wood:2

 Optional Buildings: